hjha225/cs499s18p09/tricias.md

 ## Week of 3/26
 This week I completed my unit testing plan for the front end.
 I tested that all buttons and boxes had appropriate tool tips and that they displayed correctly.
 I also tested that the buttons on the right tab opened the correct info and that the next, previous, and exit buttons worked on all of these pages.
 I tested the buttons under the draw tab and that clicking on them displayed the correct left panel.
 I also tested that these pages could be exited.
 Currently we are integration testing and are still working out a few errors.
 Hannah met with Mike on Friday to have the customer test the GUI and he was overall satisfied, but has requested a few changes.
 After the errors of integration are fixed I plan to implement these changes.

+## Week of 4/1
+This week I added some tabs to the top ribbon.
+I also moved the right tabs so that an icon of the company could be displayed in the top right corner.
+Hannah worked on implementing the save function and creating a file type.
+Sulav worked out the kinks of connecting to the database.
+We also had our testing review this week.

+## Week of 4/8
+This week we completed our code review.
+I added some more comments to my code.
+Mainly this was just a header comment.
+Hannah completed the save function.
+Sulav completed the login and the connection with the database.
+He implemented a test to display information that was pulled from the database.

+## Week of 4/15
+We completed added comments to our code and gathered all relevant information to ensure it is available to future groups.
+Hannah organized our GitHub branch so that we could merge to the master.
+We practiced our final presentation with the database and mobile groups.
+We also presented at Keeping Current in Marksbury.
+I also completed the last two assignments for the course.